18F/handbook/docs/welcome-to-civicactions/welcome.md

     <td>With your mentor</td>
   </tr>
 </table>
 #### <a name="later-weeks"></a>Weeks 2-4

-The rest of your first month will be dedicated to completing the "First month" tasks in your New Hire Checklist, and further acclimating to your role and project(s).
+The rest of your first month will be dedicated to completing the “First month” tasks in your New Hire Checklist, and further acclimating to your role and project(s).
 Welcome aboard!

 ## <a name="links"></a>Links and Resources